Know the Interview Structure

 What if I fail my first interview?

 You get a second chance 60-90 days later, but only for the parts you failed.
-Our goal is to help you pass the first time—saving months of waiting.
+Structured practice can reduce the risk of retakes and help you use that time well.

 Is the English test really that hard?

 The English test uses simple vocabulary, but nerves make people forget basics.
-Our practice builds muscle memory so you respond correctly even when nervous.
+Our practice builds familiarity so you can respond more clearly even when nervous.

 What documents should I bring?